freeipa/freeipa-perftest/README.md

 Usage: ipaperftest [OPTIONS]

 Options:
   --test TEXT                    Test to execute.  [default: EnrollmentTest] --client-image TEXT            Vagrant image to use for clients.  [default:
                                  antorres/fedora-34-ipa-client]
   --server-image TEXT            Vagrant image to use for server.  [default:
                                  antorres/fedora-34-ipa-client]

-  --amount INTEGER          Size of the test.  [default: 1] --replicas INTEGER RANGE  Number of replicas to create.  [default: 0] --threads INTEGER         Threads to run per client during
+  --amount INTEGER               Size of the test.  [default: 1] --replicas INTEGER RANGE       Number of replicas to create.  [default:
+                                 0;0<=x<=2]
+  --threads INTEGER              Threads to run per client during
                                  AuthenticationTest.  [default: 10]
   --command TEXT                 Command to execute during APITest.
   --private-key TEXT             Private key needed to access VMs in case the
                                  Vagrant default is not enough.
   --results-format [json|human]  Format to use for results output  [default:
                                  json]

-  --results-output-file TEXT     File to write results output to --help                    Show this message and exit.  [default: False]
+  --results-output-file TEXT     File to write results output to --custom-repo-url TEXT         URL from custom repo to be configured on the
+                                 server hosts  [default: ] --help                         Show this message and exit.  [default: False]
 ```

 ## Capturing results